szufix/mapel/index.rst

   : optional, string; name of the saved file.

 show
-  : optional, bool, if set to False the results will not be displayed.
+  : optional, bool; if set to False the results will not be displayed.

+ms
+  : optional, int; marker size.

+ignore
+  : optional, list[int]; list containg ids of election to ignore (not print).

+tex
+  : optional, bool; save file in a tex format.

+black
+  : optional, bool; only for mask: print names in black.

 Printing the matrix with distances
 -----------------------------